Charles Osgood

 Charles Osgood Wood III (January 8, 1933 – January 23, 2024) was an American radio and television commentator, writer, and musician.
-Osgood was best known both for being the host of CBS News Sunday Morning, a role he held for over 22 years from April 10, 1994, until September 25, 2016, and The Osgood File, a series of daily radio commentaries he hosted from 1971 until December 29, 2017.
+Osgood was the host of CBS News Sunday Morning, a role he held for over 22 years from April 10, 1994, until September 25, 2016.
+He also hosted a series of daily radio commentaries: The Osgood File, from 1971 until December 29, 2017.

-Osgood was also known for being the narrator of Horton Hears a Who!, an animated film released in 2008, based on the book of the same name by Dr. Seuss.
+Osgood narrated Horton Hears a Who!, an animated film released in 2008 based on the book of the same name by Dr. Seuss.
 He published a memoir of his boyhood in 2004.

 Early life and education

 Osgood was born in Manhattan, New York City, on January 8, 1933.
 As a child, he moved with his family to the Liberty Heights neighborhood of Baltimore, Maryland.
 He attended St. Cecilia High School in Englewood, New Jersey.

-His memoir about growing up in Baltimore during World War II is called Defending Baltimore Against Enemy Attack (2004) and in it he recounts his perspective from age nine.
+His memoir about growing up in Baltimore during World War II is called Defending Baltimore Against Enemy Attack (2004), in which he recounts his perspective at age nine.

 Osgood graduated from Fordham University in 1954 with a Bachelor of Science degree in economics.